-H. Weeding
+H.H.
+Weeding

 The Contractor shall maintain all areas in a weed-free condition.
 Weed removal shall be a routine maintenance activity.
+Weed removal shall be by hand-pulling only.
 Chemical application must be in compliance with State of Alaska rules and regulations and Anchorage Municipal Code 15.75.

-I. Cleanup
+↓ I. Cleanup